 Dirk Bouts, The Virgin and Child, 1400?–1475, c.
 1465, oil with egg tempera on oak, 37.1 × 27.6 cm (10.8 × 14.6 in), National Gallery, London

-The warm, glowing colors in this painting by Dirk Bouts are characteristic of the technique of applying layers of transparent oil glazes over opaque underpainting.
+The warm, glowing colors in this painting by Dirk Bouts are characteristic of applying layers of transparent oil glazes over an opaque underpainting.
 Like many early Netherlandish painters, Bouts used cheaper pigments for the underlayers.
 Here, for example, the Virgin’s robe is painted with azurite beneath the more expensive ultramarine.

 Italian, Florentine, An Allegory, c.
 1500, tempera and oil on wood, 92.1 x 172.7 cm, National Gallery, London